 Next, complete the two-step authorization and give Supermetrics all necessary permissions.

-Psst, by authorizing your account for the first time, you’ll start a free 14-day trial of Supermetrics for Google Data Studio.
+Psst, by authorizing your account for the first time, you’ll start a free 14-day trial of Supermetrics for Looker Studio.

 There are three query types you can use: